cohere-ai/quick-start-connectors/vectara/README.md

 # Vectara Quick Start Connector

-A simple connector that will connect Vectara with Cohere.
+A simple connector that will allow the use of Vectara with Cohere, as a retriever that can pull data from the Vectara corpus.

 ## Configuration